maniospas/Blombly/docs/basics/iterables.md

 Perform element-by-element arithmetic operations on them for fast scientific computations.
 Treat them as lists of values whose elements can not be inserted or modified - only set.
 Element default values are zeros.
-Vectors can be created either from their number of zero elements or from a list of numbers.
+Vectors can be created either directly, or be converted from a list of numbers.
 They also support sub-indexing from iterables yielding integer identifiers.
 This is especially fast when ranges are provided, as in the following example.